agrafix/homepage/_posts/2021-01-16-flow-typescript.md

 date:   2021-01-16 23:30:00
 ---

 This week I was reviewing a pull request and the author had disabled [Flow type-checking](https://flow.org/) for a specific line via `$FlowDisableLine`.
+Since the code was in a central location, we decided to investigate how we'd need to restructure the code for a type-safe version.

 A simplified version of the code:

 ```javascript
 /* @flow */